Try IrisGPT for free on your own data

 Step 1: ANALYZE - Knowing how and where to start

 Generative AI is powered by huge machine learning models pre-trained on vast amounts of data, referred to as foundation models (FMs).
 A subset of foundation models called large language models (LLMs) is trained on a large number of words across many natural-language tasks.
-In the case of support automation, LLMs are trained on historical support data as well as institutional knowledge.
+In the case of support automation, LLMs are trained on historical customer support tickets and data as well as institutional knowledge.
 Thus, the first step in customer service automation is integrating key systems that hold this data.
 Following are the key systems to typically integrate with (Tip: take note of the uncommon, often missed out engineering systems),

 1. CRM Systems: Starting with the obvious, most support organizations over the years have made significant investments in CRM systems, popular ones being Salesforce, Zendesk, Microsoft Dynamics, Intercom, ServiceNow, and Freshworks.